OneKey-Network/OneKey-implementation/paf-mvp-frontend/README.md

 ```
 To get the user's consent, the widget provides the next API:

-`PAFUI.promptConsent(): Promise<boolean>` - displays the widget with OneKey information and returns Promise with user's response
+`PAF.promptConsent(): Promise<boolean>` - displays the widget with OneKey information and returns Promise with user's response

-`PAFUI.showNotification(notificationType: NotificationEnum)` - displays a snack bar with a predefined message
+`PAF.showNotification(notificationType: NotificationEnum)` - displays a snack bar with a predefined message

 ## Development